krissingl/moonTrail/README.md

 ### Paths

 Players can choose to take one of four paths to arrive at their destination.
+The journey starts at Mare Crisium (the crash site) and ends at Herodotus.

 ![](PossiblePaths.jpg)